Jedburgh Abbey: History

 Towards the middle of the 9th century, when the area around Jedburgh was part of the Anglo-Saxon Kingdom of Northumbria, there were two Gedworths (as Jedburgh was then known).
 One of them became the Jedburgh we know now, the other was four miles to the south.
 According to Symeon of Durham, Ecgred, bishop of Lindisfarne from 830AD to 845AD, gifted the two villages of the same name to the See of Lindisfarne.
 The southerly Gedworth was the place of Ecgred's church, the first church in the parish.
 The present town was distinguished from the long disappeared south village by UBI CASTELLUM EST meaning, 'where the castle is'.
 The only solid evidence of Ecgred's church came from Symeon of Durham when he described the burial, at the church of Geddewerde, of Eadulf, one of the assassins of Walcher, Bishop of Durham.

-In 1118, prior to his ascension to the Scottish throne, Prince David established a foundation of canons regular of the order of St. Augustine at what is now Jedburgh.
+In 1118, prior to his ascension to the Scottish throne, Prince David established a foundation of canons regular under the Rule of St Augustine at what is now Jedburgh.
 The foundation appeared to have the status of 'priory' in the early years and a man by the name of Daniel was described as the Prior of Geddwrda in 1139.
 The church was later raised to the status of monastery before becoming, in the years prior to King David's death in 1153, a fully fledged abbey dedicated to the Virgin Mary, probably in 1147.

 Over the years, Jedburgh has been described by 83 different names or spellings.